acrouzet/sidvis/README.txt

 The .WAV files are recorded from a modified version of sidplayfp (a SID emulation software) and are then processed with ffmpeg.

+You may need to have the C64 KERNAL and BASIC ROMs in the sidplayfp directory for some tunes to playback properly.

 The .ZIP release contains the sidvis-sidplayfp executable for Windows.